 Description of the Maritime Service

 This Maritime Service in the context of e-Navigation is a digital information service for the exchange of VTS information by electronic means between a VTS and ships in the VTS area and shore based users.
-With the Maritime Service in the context of e-navigation is meant the exchange of VTS by electronic means, not to be confused with operational services for a VTS independent of way of service provision.
+With the Maritime Service in the context of e-navigation is meant the exchange of VTS information by electronic means, not to be confused with operational services for a VTS independent of way of service provision.

 Operational Description